 A root canal is one of the most common dental procedures performed, well over 14 million every year.
 This treatment can save your natural teeth and prevent the need for more invasive replacement procedures.

 At the center of your tooth is pulp.
-The pulp is a collection of blood vessels and nerves that helps to build the surrounding tooth.
+Pulp is a collection of blood vessels and nerves that helps to build the surrounding tooth.
 Infection of the pulp can be caused by traumatic injury, deep decay, cracks, chips, or repeated dental procedures.
-Symptoms of an infection can be identified as visible damage of the tooth, swelling of the face, a sudden change in sensitivity to temperature, or pain and swelling in the tooth and gums.
+Symptoms of an infection can be identified as visible damage of the tooth, swelling of the face, sudden change in sensitivity to temperature or pain and swelling in the tooth and gums.